Oli-Ross/timetrack/Readme.md

 # Time tracking tool

 A simple tool to track working hours by task via CLI.
 The tracked tasks can be pushed to Harvest.
-The hours worked in that week will be pulled back, however purposefully, edits on Harvest are not synced back locally.
+The hours worked in that week will be pulled back.
+However, edits on Harvest are not synced back.
+This allows you to edit the final remote timesheet without having to maintain a 1:1 relationship with the local db.

 ## Setup